Interstate 81 in Virginia: Later history

+The section through Wytheville concurrent with I-77, which reused a section of US 11/52 expanded to four lanes in the 1950s, did not initially meet Interstate Highway standards.
+On July 14, 1987, a ceremony was held to mark the completion of the upgrading of this section to Interstate Highway standards, which included new interchanges, widening of the route to six lanes, and paralleling frontage roads.

 The state has proposed to widen its entire portion of I-81 to a minimum of three or four lanes in each direction to accommodate increased truck traffic and to toll nonpassenger vehicles.
 Some sections of the new widened highway may completely separate car and truck traffic.

 On January 8, 2019, Governor Ralph Northam and Republican lawmakers agreed to a plan to add tolls to I-81 in Virginia in order to fund improvements to I-81 and parallel routes that would reduce traffic jams.
 I-81 would have used all-electronic tolling, with toll gantries every 40 to 60 mi and a toll rate of 0.11 $/mi for cars and 0.17 $/mi for trucks; an annual pass would have been available for $30.
 Tolls would have been discounted during the overnight hours.
 This plan faced opposition from business and trucking groups, fearing economic hardship.
 On January 31, 2019, lawmakers rejected the plan and decided to seek other funding sources.